Parameter Setting

 If you explain each function of each parameter in detail, the amount of pages will be enormous, so here we will focus on the overview of the parameters and the guideline for setting.

-Please refer to the separate reference for the details of the parameters.
+Please refer to the separate component reference for parameter details.

 Force